ronreiter/interactive-tutorials/tutorials/learnjavaonline.org/Objects.md

             this.y = y;
         }

 Notice the usage of the `this` keyword here.
-We can use in within a constructor to call a different constructor (in order to avoid code duplication).
+We can use it within a constructor to call a different constructor (in order to avoid code duplication).
 It can only be the first line within the constructor.

 We also used the `this` keyword as a reference of the current object we are running on.